-- collaboratives and the MDHHS's prevention programs for women, children and families, and older adults. - Services need to be supportive of local coalitions.
+- Services need to be supportive of local coalitions.
 New providers interested in providing prevention services should be a regular participant in county prevention coalition meetings and have documented discussions during those meetings in order to be considered for funding. - Services must fall within one of the six federally defined strategies: information dissemination, education, problem identification and referral, alternatives, community based, or environmental. - Services must be provided in a culturally competent manner.
-Contracted Prevention Providers must have a cultural competency policy and staff must attend at least one cultural competency training annually. - All media promoting programs funded all or in part by MSHN must acknowledge the funding source by using text or a logo provided by MSHN. - If Provider is planning on conducting a local Media Campaign, all materials must be approved by MSHN and/or MDHHS.
+Contracted Prevention Providers must have a cultural competency policy and staff must attend at least one cultural competency training annually. - All media promoting programs funded all or in part by MSHN must acknowledge the funding source by using text or a logo provided by MSHN. - If Provider is planning on conducting a local Media Campaign, all materials must be approved by MSHN and/or MDHHSas required in the Media Campaign Procedure.
+AMedia Campaign Request Form must be fully completed and submitted to MSHN with any necessary attachments.
+MSHN will then review and send to MDHHS for approval.
+Please note that the approval process can take up to 30 days once submitted to MDHHS.